 Without this type of facility, the low exhaust gas temperature of the Diesel engine (often less than 200°C) is mostly not sufficient.

-To raise the temperature further by 100°C, apart from the oxidation catalyser, an ammonia based additive is used.
+To raise the temperature further by 100°C, apart from the oxidation catalyser, an 'Eolys' (picture above) called additive is used.
 It lowers the temperature necessary for the burning off of the particles.
-The disadvantage of this
+The disadvantage

 system is, after travelling a certain distance (e.g., 80,000 kms), a servicing with regeneration/replacement of the filter and a small refilling of the small tank is necessary.